 Horses that are accepted as palominos usually have a yellow, cream or gold to dark gold coat and a white or cream-colored mane and tail.
 They are usually born with pinkish skin that darkens with age and have amber or brown eyes.
-They are also usually 14 to 17 hands high.
+They can range anywhere from 12 to 18 hands high.

 A palomino’s coat color changes its shade in the summer and in winter.
 During summer, a palomino’s coat is usually dark in color and naturally becomes lighter in the winter.
 But aside from their distinctive color characteristics, palominos are also known to be multi-purpose horses.

 They are not only beautiful but are versatile, easy to handle and have great stamina.
 For these reasons, they are typically the first choice for parades, fiestas, shows, rodeos, ranching, trail rides, jumping and other horse-related activities.

 Today, the palomino group consists of different horse breeds such as the American Saddlebred, the Quarter Horse, the Morgan Horse, the Tennessee Walking Horse, Arabians, Haflingers, Thoroughbreds, Paints and more.
 They can be registered with the Palomino Horse Association (PHA) or the Palomino Horse Breeders of America (PHBA).

 It takes two genes to get this specific coloration!
 Most Palominos are Quarter Horses or Quarter Horse crosses.